mlauss2/sandec/README.md

   - Rebel Assault II
   - Rebel Assault I (DOS, 3DO and SEGA-CD versions)
   - Star Wars: Making Magic
+  - Mortimer and the Riddles of the Medallion
+  - Droidworks
 - Can successfully parse .SNM videos from the following LucasArts titles:
   - X-Wing Alliance
   - Indiana Jones and the Infernal Machine